When I say the NRA, what do you think? The National Rifle Association, but what does that mean? What do they do?

 Through the NRA, gun manufactures managed to tie their product to an amendment of the United States Constitution drafted to maintain a well-regulated militia.
 By focusing like a laser on the latter clause of that amendment, they managed to create a group of customers that put even Apple fan-boys to shame.

 The gun manufactures have a product problem, and it is not that their product kills; their product has a long shelf life.
 You can buy a gun today and with only a modicum of care give it to your children and it will work as well as the day you purchased it.
-With the same modicum of care, your children will can hand the same gun their children.
+With the same modicum of care, your children can hand the same gun to their children.

 There are only few products like this.
 The other items I can think of are that set of china (and other curios) in the curio cabinet, and the phones AT&T produced when they were a government monopoly.

 Remember those phones, those old rotary dialers.
 AT&T designed those phones to last a lifetime because they gave them to subscribers, and AT&T didn't want to give another one away, ever.
 The same is true with a gun, once you have one, no need for another.
 The gun you have today will serve you just fine for the rest of your life.
 For gun manufactures that is as big a problem as those rotary dialers were for AT&T.

 For AT&T those old reliable phones became a burden on their bottom-line.
 They had to find innovative ways to get their customers to buy new phones.
 The long story made short; look at your smartphone.

 For gun manufactures the story is the same, except they generate product demand through their lobbyist—the NRA.
 When gun manufactures create new ways to throw slugs, they use the NRA to get their products into as many hands as possible.
 Assault weapons are a product that had a limited audience, the world’s militaries.
 But the billions gun manufacturers made on war was not enough for them.
 They needed a new market and sent the NRA out to create and defend it.